 Here’s where you’ll encounter trouble if you arrive at Cuilcagh Mountain later in the morning.

 As there was no one manning this extremely snug car park on the two occasions that I visited, there was havoc with people trying to manoeuvre and park.

 We ended up on a grassy mound, which was fine, but others were stuck for a while as cars tried to turn and navigate their way back out.

+One thing that made the climb slightly challenging was the wind.
 It was super blustery from start to finish, so we were constantly battling against it.